wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_databrickssql.md

 6. Click **Add x Asset(s)**.

 7. Decide which [common data quality issues](/docs/cloud/overview/automating_rules.md#monitoring-common-issues) you want to start monitoring.
-By default, GX Cloud adds Expectations to detect **Schema** and **Volume** issues.
+By default, GX Cloud adds Expectations to detect **Schema**, **Volume**, and **Completeness** issues.
 You can de-select recommendations you’d like to opt out of.

 8. Click **Start monitoring** or **Finish**.